 Hedge funds are always under tremendous pressure to outperform the market.
 They created demand for mortgage-backed securities by pairing them with guarantees called credit default swaps.
 What could go wrong?
 Nothing, until the Fed started raising interest rates.
 Those with adjustable-rate mortgages couldn't make these higher payments.
 Demand fell, and so did housing prices.
 When they couldn't sell their homes, either, they defaulted.
 No one could price, or sell, the now-worthless securities.
-And AIG almost went bankrupt trying to cover the insurance.
+And American International Group (AIG) almost went bankrupt trying to cover the insurance.

 The subprime mortgage crisis was also caused by deregulation.
-In 1999, the banks were allowed to act as hedge funds.
+In 1999, the banks were allowed to act like hedge funds.
 They also invested depositors' funds in outside hedge funds.
 That's what caused the Savings and Loan Crisis in 1989.
 Many lenders spent millions of dollars to lobby state legislatures to relax laws.
 Those laws would have protected borrowers from taking on mortgages they really couldn't afford.

 Banks and hedge funds made so much money selling mortgage-backed securities, they soon created a huge demand for the underlying mortgages.
 That's what caused mortgage lenders to continually lower rates and standards for new borrowers.

 Mortgage-backed securities allow lenders to bundle loans into a package and resell them.
-In the days of conventional loans, this allowed banks to have more funds to lend.
+In the days of conventional loans, this practice allowed banks to have more funds to lend.
 With the advent of interest-only loans, this also transferred the risk of the lender defaulting when interest rates reset.
 As long as the housing market continued to rise, the risk was small.

-04Two Myths About What Caused the Crisis
+Two Myths About What Caused the Crisis

 Fannie Mae and Freddie Mac were government-sponsored enterprises that participated in the mortgage crisis.
 They may have even made it worse.
 But they didn't cause it.
 Like many other banks, they got caught up in the practices that created it.
-For more, see Did Fannie and Freddie Cause the Subprime Crisis?

 Another myth is that the Community Reinvestment Act created the crisis.
 That's because it pushed banks to lend more to poor neighborhoods.
 That was its mandate when it was created in 1977.